IoTkyoto/manual-management/docs/vis-manual/en/index.md

 ### 1. Switch to panels sort mode.

--   Press the [Rearrange Panels] (crossing arrows) icon at the top right of the page.
+-   Press the [Rearrange panels] (crossing arrows) icon at the top right of the page.

 ![Sort mode switching selection](../../images/vis-manual/en/select_move_graph.png)